SMRNews Brief

 What Actually Happened

 Fluor didn't trim.
 It didn't rotate.
-It sold everything.
-That's a founding backer walking away from a company it incubated, at an average price of roughly $11.81 per share.
-The stock now trades at $13.57, which means the market absorbed a 13.5 million share block and then kept buying.
+It liquidated its entire position at an average price of roughly $11.81 per share.
+SMR now trades at $13.57.
+The market swallowed a 13.5 million share block and kept bidding the stock higher.

-The timing is notable.
-The Department of Energy recently signaled expanded loan guarantee support for nuclear projects, which sent SMR shares up 16%.
-Fluor watched its position gain value on that pop and decided: this is the exit.
-When a company's biggest strategic insider sells into strength, it tells you something about how they model the next few years.
+The timing stands out.
+The Department of Energy recently signaled expanded loan guarantee support for nuclear projects, pushing SMR shares up 16%.
+Fluor watched its stake swell on that rally and chose to cash out.
+When a company's founding strategic backer sells into strength, that tells you how they model the next few years.

 The Catch

-The bull case writes itself too easily.
-Overhang removed, DOE backing nuclear, AI data centers need baseload power, small modular reactors are the future.
-All true in theory.
+The bull case is easy to recite: overhang removed, DOE backing nuclear, AI data centers hungry for baseload power, small modular reactors as the answer.
+All plausible.
 But NuScale has $31mn in trailing twelve month revenue.
-The forward P/E is negative 31.6x because there are no earnings to speak of.
-This is a company trading on what it might build, not what it has built.
+The forward P/E is negative 31.6x because there are no earnings.
+This is a stock priced on blueprints, not balance sheets.

 Fluor knows NuScale's technology and execution risk better than any outside investor.
-It spent years funding the R&D. If the biggest insider with the most information sees $11.81 as fair value for a full exit, retail buyers at $13.57 should at least ask what Fluor knows that they don't.
-The DOE can signal loan support all day.
-Signals are not signed loan agreements, and loan guarantees are not revenue.
+It funded the R&D for years.
+If the most informed insider sees $11.81 as the right price for a full exit, retail buyers at $13.57 should ask what Fluor knows that they don't.
+The DOE can signal loan support all day — signals are not signed loan agreements, and loan guarantees are not revenue.

 Bottom Line

-This is a classic divergence trade.
-Government enthusiasm up, insider conviction down.
-The stock is more interesting as a debate than as a position.
-Growth investors who believe nuclear's moment has arrived will see the Fluor exit as clearing the overhang.
-Skeptics will see the company's founding partner taking the money and running at prices well below where the stock trades today.
+Government enthusiasm is rising.
+Insider conviction is falling.
+That gap makes SMR a better debate than a trade right now.
+Growth investors who believe nuclear's moment has arrived will read the Fluor exit as clearing an overhang.
+Skeptics will see a founding partner taking the money and running at prices well below where the stock sits today.

-Q1 earnings will matter, but not for the revenue number.
-Watch for any concrete DOE loan commitments or signed plant agreements.
-Without those, SMR remains a story stock trading at a story price.
+Q1 earnings will matter, but not for the revenue line.
+Watch for concrete DOE loan commitments or signed plant agreements.
+Without those, SMR stays a story stock at a story price.

 For a full breakdown of NuScale Power's financials, valuation, and risk profile, generate a free Basis Report on SMR.